-In land-scarce Singapore, the quest for green space is going vertical.
+In land-scarce Singapore, the quest for green space is going up – literally.
 While horizontal space is being rapidly filled with condos, malls and warehouses, the large expanses of vertical space these structures offer are full of potential.
-Filling endless concrete walls and thousands of balconies with greenery is a trend that has taken off in the past decade and is now gathering pace.
+Filling endless concrete walls and thousands of balconies with greenery is a trend that has taken off in the past decade and is now gathering pace and now trending as Vertical Gardening.
 Increasingly, people are becoming aware of the opportunities to create a healthier and more attractive urban environment.

 Slowly, the blanks walls of commercial buildings are being transformed into living art that provides visual relief from the severity of concrete surfaces.
 But the appeal is not just aesthetic; these spaces can be productive, too.
 It is even possible to grow your own fruit and vegetables in a small apartment.

 Here are two very different types of vertical gardening options: a budget-conscious DIY fruit and vegetable patch for hands-on types, and a sleek vertical garden that’s hassle-free to install and suitable for renters, too.

 James Lam, founder of U Grow Gardens, has been tinkering with sustainable food production for years and is an advocate of home-grown fruit and vegetables.
 His portable, DIY garden for apartment dwellers with limited space ticks many boxes: low cost, environmentally friendly, practical and sustainable.
 There’s also the option of incorporating the recycling of garden and food waste.

 He thinks vertical gardening is ideal for people living in apartments because it offer more plants per square foot of space, and he’s confident that even a small garden can produce an abundance of food.
 And if the garden is located in a common area, he says, don’t worry about neighbours stealing your produce.